chiranjib-swain/stale/README.md

 Useful to sort the issues and PRs by the specified field.
 It accepts `created`, `updated`, `comments`.

 Default value: `created`

+#### only-issue-types

+Filters issues based on their type (e.g., `Bug`, `Feature`, `Question`).
+Only issues of the specified type will be processed.

+**Special Values**:
+- `*`: Matches issues with any type.
+- `none`: Matches issues without any type.

+Default value: `undefined` (all issue types are processed).

+Notes:

+This option is only available for organization repositories.
+The `type` filter is single-select, meaning only one issue type can be specified at a time.

 ### Usage